-Instructor: Romy Rajan Email: rrajan@ufl.edu
+Instructor: Romy Rajan Email: rrajan@ufl.edu Office: Turlington 4343

-Office:

-Office Hours: Thursday, Period 6, and by appointment
+Office Hours: Mondays and Wednesdays, Period 4

 Course Description

 This course examines the roles literature has played in individuals' lives and in society.
 It is centered on three questions: What is literature?
 Why is literature produced?
 Why do we read literature?
 It introduces students to a wide range of literary genres, from different geographical areas and historical periods.